mvolkmann/blog/src/smalltalk/30-development-environment.md

 Warning:

-If a package is installed that define a subclass of a class that is defined in a package that has not been installed yet, the superclass will be changed to `ProtoObject`.
+If a package is installed that defines a subclass of a class that is defined in a package that has not been installed yet, the superclass will be changed to `ProtoObject`.
-No warning message about this will be displayed.
+The following message will appear in the Transcript as a warning that this has happened:
+"Attempt to create {subclass-name} as a subclass of nil.
+Possibly a class is being loaded before its superclass."

 For example, suppose the UI-Entry package is not installed.
 That defines the class `TextEntryMorph`.